JasperHG90/MOOCs/clickstream_data/README.md

 ## Setting up mongodb

-You first want to set up mongodb.
+Installing mongo can be a bit tricky depending on your OS.
 I do this on my Linux Virtualbox, but a quick google for 'install mongodb [insert operating system here]' should give you adequate information.
 Here are the links to the official install how-to for each OS:

 	- For linux, see: http://docs.mongodb.org/manual/tutorial/install-mongodb-on-ubuntu/
 	- For Mac, see: http://docs.mongodb.org/manual/tutorial/install-mongodb-on-os-x/